-Kerry served as chairman of the NCCCO Commissioners group for 15 years after its inception until his election to the NCCCO Board in 2012.
-Today, Kerry is vice president of the NCCCO Board of Directors while simultaneously continuing his leadership activities with Deep South, continuing his lifelong commitment to safety.
+Kerry served as chairman of the NCCCO Commissioners group for 15 years after its inception, until his election to the NCCCO board in 2012.
+Today, Kerry is vice president of the NCCCO Board of Directors while simultaneously continuing his leadership activities with Deep South and continuing his lifelong commitment to safety.

 Deep South Recognized for Excellence During Shell Turnaround